DataSystemsGroupUT/dataeng/Data Velocity.md

 ### What for?

-Three interesting characteristics distinguish streams from ther data:
+Three interesting characteristics distinguish streams from the data:

 -  Unbounded data, i.e., infinite
 -  Data are ordered, typically time-wise.